Estimating Random-Walk Probabilities in Directed Graphs: Preliminaries

-\subsubsection{$\Push$ by level}
+\subsubsection{$\Push$ by Level}

 The $\Push$ operations can also be performed synchronously~\cite{page1999pagerank}, rather than selectively on the vertices $v$ with $r(v) \ge \pushthreshold$.
 In this case, $\Push$ is applied to every vertex $v \in V$, and this process is repeated for $L$ rounds.
-The estimate $\epi(s,t)$ for $\pi(s,t)$ is then computed as the sum of reserves of $s$ in all the $L$ rounds, i.e., $\epi(s,t)=\sum_{i=0}^L p_i(s)$, where $p_i(s)$ denotes the reserve of $s$ after round $i$.
-This approach is referred to as $\pw$, and its pseudocode is provided in~\Cref{alg:push_by_level}. in~\Cref{subsec:app_notation_code}.
+In each round, we push synchronously, meaning that we push all residues that was present at the end of the previous round.
+The reserve $p(v)$ then serves as the estimate of $\pi(v,t)$ for each vertex $v\in V$.
+This approach is referred to as $\pw$, since the residue vector after round $i$ corresponds to the $i$-th power of the random-walk transition matrix to the initial residue vector.
+Its pseudocode is provided in~\Cref{alg:push_by_level}.
 We note that the values of the residues used in each round decrease geometrically, and after $L$ rounds, the residues for all vertices become smaller than $(1-\alpha)^L$.
 Therefore, setting $L = \log_{1-\alpha} \rela \delta = O(\log(1/\delta))$ suffices to ensure that the estimate satisfies~\Cref{eqn:def-singlepair}.
-Since each round can touch all edges in the graph, this approach establishes a linear complexity bound of $O(m \log(1/\delta)) = \tilde{O}(m)$, as shown in~\Cref{thm:wc-single-pair} and~\Cref{thm:avg-single-pair}.
+Since each round can push along each edge at most once, this approach establishes a complexity bound of $O(m \log(1/\delta))$.